jbkinney/mavenn/README.md

 Citation:
 Ireland WT, Kinney JB (2016) *Sort-Seq Tools: modeling sequence-function relationships from massively parallel assays.* [bioRxiv doi: http://dx.doi.org/10.1101/054676][preprint]

+Please address questions or problems regarding this software to Justin B. Kinney at jkinney@cshl.edu.

 ## Overview

 Sort-Seq Tools is a software package for analyzing data from a variety massively parallel assays, including Sort-Seq assays, Massively Parallel Reporter assays, and Deep Mutational Scanning assays.
 Sort-Seq Tools provides a set of command line routines, which are listed in the [documentation][documentation].
 Details can be found in the [accompanying preprint][preprint].